 Worried about tummy time for reflux babies, especially if you’re a new parent?
 It’s understandable if you’re even scared to try tummy time with your reflux baby.

-They find their little ones spitting a lot and even vomiting a couple of times a day.
+They might spit a lot and even vomit a couple of times a day.

 So how do you make a baby with reflux do some tummy time?

 When is the best time in a day to do tummy time that won’t stress your baby out too much?

 What tummy time positions can you try with an infant with reflux?

 This article will answer that and more.

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.

 List of Contents